-- 4. Risk Assessment Matrix allows you to identify the likelihood of a hazardous event occurring and consider the severity of injury/illness while particular activities are being performed. - 5.
+- 4. Risk Assessment Matrix allows you to identify the likelihood of a hazardous event occurring and consider the severity of injury/illness while particular activities are being performed.
+The matrix is designed to facilitate initial and subsequent risk analysis in a reliable and reiterative way. - 5.
 Hierarchy of Controls Table takes you through a logical flow of options, from most effective to least effective, to guide you in eliminating and minimising hazardous events. - 6.
 Training and Qualification Register SSSP Form 4 provides evidence of the training, qualifications and experience of parties that is relevant to the works being carried out.

-Training and Qualification RegisterSSSP Form 4
+Training and Qualification Register SSSP Form 4

 The Training and Qualification Register provides a record of your (or your employees') training, qualifications and experience while working on a particular site.
-The register must be fully completed before any work starts on site and is a living document1 updated as necessary during the period of works as employees or circumstances change.
+The register must be fully completed before any work starts on site, and is a living document1 updated as necessary during the period of works as employees or circumstances change.

-To complete the Training and Qualification Register, you must clearly record specific information about evach of your employees working on site.
+To complete the Training and Qualification Register, you must clearly record specific information about each of your employees working on site.